Medoro was born in Sgurgola (province of

 After the war, demobilized with the rank of warrant-officier, he came back to Sgurgola disheartened and traumatized, resolved to see no more wars; the fascist movement started to show itself, and Medoro at the beginning watched it with curiosity, then he realized the bullying the fascists made against workers and opposers, and begun to associate with Sgurgolan anti-fascists who lived in Rome (amongst the others the Pompi brothers), and so he became an anti-fascist.

-newspaper "Il Mondo" founded by the antifascist leader
+"Il Mondo" founded by the antifascist leader Giovanni

 He opened a grocery on the main street of Sgurgola, and married Adele, also known as Adelina, the nineteen-old daughter of small landowners of the village.
 The pair went and dwell in a house owned by the Pallone grandparents on Muraglione square (named "piazza dell'Arringo").
 Medoro restructured the house adding it a floor.
 The pair gave birth to four daughters: Maria Gabriella, Vezia, Ena and, several years later, Maria Raffaella.